tejasa97/SocialMapper-GUI/README.md

 2) Install the Geckodriver for your operating system and make sure it's in your path, on Mac you can place it in `/usr/local/bin`, on ChromeOS you can place it in `/usr/local/bin`, and on Linux you can place it in `/usr/bin`.

-Download the latest version of Geckodriver here:
+Download the latest version of Geckodriver here: (Also one working Geckodriver is included in Repo.)

 ```
 https://github.com/mozilla/geckodriver/releases